peacefulcenter/peacefulcenter.github.io/pages/mission.md

   <div class="box">
     <h3>October 2025 – India Farm Well Construction</h3>
     <p>We complete the construction of 3 Farm Wells in Bihar, India. <br>
-        We also sponsor a year of study for 10 students in Bihar, India and distribute chocolates and monetary to hundreds of children in Gaya, India.</p>
+        We sponsor a year of study for 10 students in Bihar, India. <br> We distribute chocolates and monetary to hundreds of children in Gaya, India.</p>
   </div>
   <div class="box">
     <h3>November 2025 – Vietnam Well Construction</h3>